wfusion/gofusion/README.md

     - When registering multiple routers with the same configuration, using event will trigger panic as registration name must be event type name causing duplication.
-- Messages support default, raw, event types for publish/subscribe, raw is original message without encapsulation, default and event are framework-encoded messages.
+- Messages support default, raw, event types for publish/subscribe, raw is original message without encapsulation, default and event are gofusion-encoded messages.
     - Publish/subscribe default messages
         - Publisher uses Messages(), Objects() options to call Publish.
         - Subscriber uses Subscribe.